InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 Chars can be used to represent letters following the [ascii table](https://www.asciitable.com/) where each value means a specific letter, digit or symbol.

+!!! note

-NOTE: A `char` can have different sizes to represent different character coding for different languages.
+    A `char` can have different sizes to represent different character coding for different languages.
 If you are using hebrew, chinese, or others, you probably will need more than 1 byte to represent the chars.
 Use `char8_t` (UTF8), `char16_t`(UTF16) or `char36_t`(UTF32), to cover your character encoding for the language you are using.

 #### Integer

+!!! note

-NOTE: Most of the information that I am covering here might be not precise, but the overall idea is correct.
+    Most of the information that I am covering here might be not precise, but the overall idea is correct.
 If you want a deep dive, [read this](https://en.cppreference.com/w/cpp/language/types).

 A standard `int` type uses 4 bytes to store data.
 It is signed by default.